UEFA EURO 2024 qualifying: Friday/Saturday preview | European Qualifiers

 In Group F, Domenico Tedesco takes charge of Belgium for the first time since being confirmed as Roberto Martínez's replacement.
 Tedesco, who was born in Italy but holds German citizenship, takes his team to Solna to face a Sweden side who have lost five of their six competitive meetings with the Red Devils.
 With Austria – who host Azerbaijan – certain to provide stiff competition at the group summit, both teams will be eager to get their respective campaigns off to a positive start.

 Did you know?
-One of Tedesco's classmates at the German FA coaching school he graduated from was Julian Nagelsmann, who is currently in charge at Bayern München.
+One of Tedesco's classmates at the German FA coaching school he graduated from was Julian Nagelsmann.

 What else to look out for